Spagett1/pineflash/README.md

 It should flash to the pinecil however mine hasnt actually arrived yet so there is a possibility i have gotten it wrong there.

 # Todo

-~~Some sort of toast while stuff is downloading, flashing, etc.~~ Windows support
+~~Some sort of toast while stuff is downloading, flashing, etc.~~

+Windows support

 V2 support

+In app instructions for getting the pinecil ready to flash